Thermal conductivity and resistivity: Units

-In the International System of Units (SI), thermal conductivity is measured in watts per metre-kelvin (W/(m⋅K)).
-Some papers report in watts per centimetre-kelvin (W/(cm⋅K)).
+In the International System of Units (SI), thermal conductivity is measured in watts per meter-kelvin (W/(m⋅K)).
+Some papers report in watts per centimeter-kelvin [W/(cm⋅K)].

+However, physicists use other convenient units as well, e.g., in cgs units, where esu/(cm-sec-K) is used.

+The Lorentz number, defined as L=κ/σT is a quantity independent of the carrier density and the scattering mechanism.
+Its value for a gas of non-interacting electrons (typical carriers in good metallic conductors) is 2.72×10−13 esu/K2, or equivalently, 2.44×10−8 Watt-Ohm/K2.

 In imperial units, thermal conductivity is measured in BTU/(h⋅ft⋅°F).

 The dimension of thermal conductivity is M1L1T−3Θ−1, expressed in terms of the dimensions mass (M), length (L), time (T), and temperature (Θ).

 Other units which are closely related to the thermal conductivity are in common use in the construction and textile industries.
 The construction industry makes use of measures such as the R-value (resistance) and the U-value (transmittance or conductance).
 Although related to the thermal conductivity of a material used in an insulation product or assembly, R- and U-values are measured per unit area, and depend on the specified thickness of the product or assembly.

 Likewise the textile industry has several units including the tog and the clo which express thermal resistance of a material in a way analogous to the R-values used in the construction industry.